mvazquezc/scc-fun/demo6/README.md

     ~~~

     ~~~sh
-    2021/04/23 19:33:05 Starting Reverse Api v0.0.18 Release: NotSet
+    2023/10/17 07:27:26 Starting Reverse Api v0.0.21 Release: NotSet
-    2021/04/23 19:33:05 Listening on port 80
+    2023/10/17 07:27:26 Listening on port 80
     ~~~

 ## **Hands-on Demo 3**

 In this demo we're going to show how we can audit containers abusing setuid/sudo on an OpenShift cluster.

 Even if file capabilities can cause a privilege escalation we have great tools today to avoid pods from getting such capabilities via SCCs, where the restricted-v2 SCC does a pretty good job limiting the number of CAPS available for pods by default.
-On the other hand, we have the "becoming root/executing as root" problem, which in this case new v2 SCCs introduced in OCP 4.11 are helping to mitigate, since them have the setting allowPrivilegeEscalation set to false.
+On the other hand, we have the "becoming root/executing as root" problem, which in this case new v2 SCCs introduced back in OCP 4.11 are helping to mitigate as v2 SCCs have the setting `allowPrivilegeEscalation` set to false.

 In order to showcase a scenario where an application is abusing the setuid, kudos to [r/linuxquestions](https://www.reddit.com/r/linuxquestions/) for providing the testing app (quay.io/fherrman/my-ubi-setuid:0.4):